pantheon-systems/documentation/source/content/guides/wordpress-pantheon/07-wordpress-developers.md

 ---
 title: WordPress on Pantheon Guide
-subtitle: WordPress Security
+subtitle: WordPress on Pantheon for Developers
-description: Keep your WordPress on Pantheon site secure.
+description: Develop efficiently with WordPress on Pantheon.
 categories: [wordpress]
 tags: [wordpress, webops]
 contributors: [whitneymeredith]